jake-dame/reductor/notes/MIDI.md

 Headers do not contain any events.

-The entirety of the events contained within the tracks are referred to as a "sequence".
+A "sequence" is sometimes used in the context of an SMF (but shouldn't be in my opinion).
+A sequence refers to all the events from all the tracks put together and put in sequential order (rather than Track 1 events followed by Track 2 events, etc.).
++ If you have one track, that one track IS the sequence
++ If you have multiple tracks, when the multiple tracks are layered on top of each other, that's the sequence
++ A sequence is just the piece of music from start to finish, over time, whose distinct components are events

 So, the practical "hierarchy" of an SMF is as follows:
-+ Sequences contain Tracks contain Events (contain ticks + messages/data)
++ Sequences (sort of) contain Tracks contain Events (contain Tick value + Message)

 ### Header